 There are a variety of resources available to help homeowners determine the age, architectural style, and history of their houses.
-In the Jackson Homestead's Archives you can
+At the Jackson Homestead you can

 - Look for a Newton Historic Properties Survey Form..
 If the house was built before 1907, there is a form which will give a date of construction, if known, and a brief history of the house.
 There are also forms for selected twentieth-century houses and collective forms for early twentieth-century subdivisions.

 - Look at the City Atlases to determine ownership of the property and learn about the development of the particular area where the house is located.
 The City Atlases are also available on microfilm at the Newton Free Library.